 Celebratory eating is one of the great pleasures of life.
 However, when you are not at a holiday party, try to make a few changes in your eating to help you keep your energy level high without the discomfort, regret, and ill health effects of a bulging waistline.
-Here are the top 3 foods to indulge in and top 3 foods to avoid.
-Let’s start with the bad news.
+Here are the top 3 foods to avoid or cut back on and the top 3 foods to indulge in.

 #1 – Cheese.
 Oh, I know you love cheese.
 We all do—it’s practically a drug (google “casomorphins”).
 Loaded with saturated fat and cholesterol, there’s hardly a worse dietary choice than cheese.
 Pull it off the top of whatever it has its greasy hands on.
 Imagine the feeling of the grease on your skin—kind of gross, right?
 That’s what greasy stuff is like on the inside too.
-Try instead a delicious cashew cream recipe instead (blend 1 cup cashews with 2 cups water, add salt to taste, and experiment with spices such as garlic, oregano, smoked paprika, or cilantro)—it still has some fat, so enjoy in moderation…perhaps poured over your next holiday green beans before baking?
+Try instead a delicious cashew cream recipe instead blend: 1 cup cashews with 2 cups water, add salt to taste, and experiment with spices such as garlic, oregano, smoked paprika, or cilantro.

 To Indulge (finally, the good part!):

 #1 – Beans.
-Beans got a bad reputation as a musical fruit.
-The truth is, beans are high in fiber, and most of us just do not get enough of the stuff in our diets!
+Beans are high in fiber, and most of us just do not get enough of the stuff in our diets!
 Fiber helps us feel full, which naturally prevents over-eating, and cleans our insides.
-Anyone who regularly eats beans will tell you that beans are not the enemy of your social life.
-Start eating them regularly today, and every day, so that you can enjoy them with friends anytime.
-Beans are also high in calcium and protein, as well as numerous other phytonutrients that are certain to keep you feeling healthy and satisfied.
-Here’s a quick and easy recipe: Make a bean salad by tossing three types of beans with your favorite low-fat dressing, and some chopped veggies and just drizzle a little olive oil and balsamic vinegar.
+They are high in calcium and protein, as well as numerous other phytonutrients that are certain to keep you feeling healthy and satisfied.
+Here’s a quick and easy recipe: Make a bean salad by tossing three types of beans and some chopped veggies and just drizzle a little olive oil and balsamic vinegar.
 If you make a big bowl of this, you can grab this when you are on the run.

 #2 – Greens.
-Green leafy vegetables are loaded with calcium, in a more absorbable form than cow’s milk.
-There are so many varieties from which to choose: Bok choy, collard greens, swiss chard, kale (lacinato, red, green)… pick one or two that look interesting and give them a try.
+Green leafy vegetables are loaded with calcium.
+There are so many varieties from which to choose: Bok choy, collard greens, swiss chard, kale … pick one or two that look interesting and give them a try.
 Try a greens sauté using mirin and salt instead of oil, with a dash of sesame seeds on top!

-The essence of healthy eating is a whole-food, plant-based, low-fat, high-fiber diet.
 As we age, these dietary choices become even more important—for optimal functioning of the brain, immune and endocrine (hormone!) systems, as well as maintaining a healthy weight, which is a key ingredient for chronic disease prevention.
-A great source for more health-promoting holiday recipes is www.NutritionMD.org.